SSSD/sssd.io/src/contrib/mmap_cache.rst

     };

 Here we can see some differences to the previous two structs, there are two names and two different kind of data areas.
-First we will have a looks to the data areas.
+First we will look into the data areas.
 The ``getgrouplist`` and similar other calls will return a list of GIDs of groups the user is a member of.
 So the first part of the data blob starting at ``gids`` is an array of ``uint32_t`` of size ``num_groups`` containing